A modal approach to modelling spin wave scattering: Mode normalisation and power flux

-The orthogonality relation \eqref{eq:lorentz-ortho-same-conjugated-no-kx} implies that, in the absence of degenerate modes, the integral $P_{ij}$ vanishes unless (a) $i = j$ and mode~$i$ is propagative ($k_{xi}$ is real) or (b) mode $i$ is an evanescent mode ($k_{xi}$ is not real) and mode $j$ is its complex-conjugate counterpart ($k_{xj} = k_{xi}^*$).
-Therefore, as expected, the total power carried by a superposition of waveguide modes is the sum of powers carried by individual propagative modes and pairs of evanescent modes with complex-conjugate wavenumbers:
+The orthogonality relation \eqref{eq:lorentz-ortho-same-conjugated-no-kx} implies that, in the absence of damping and of degenerate modes, the integral $P_{ij}$ vanishes unless (a) $i = j$ and mode~$i$ is propagative ($k_{xi}$ is real) or (b) mode $i$ is an evanescent mode ($k_{xi}$ is not real) and mode $j$ is its complex-conjugate counterpart ($k_{xj} = k_{xi}^*$).
+Therefore under these assumptions the total power carried by a superposition of waveguide modes is the sum of powers carried by individual propagative modes and pairs of evanescent modes with complex-conjugate wavenumbers:

 where $\text{conj}(i)$ denotes the index of the mode with wavenumber $k_{xi}^*$.
 In practice, it is convenient to normalise mode profiles so that $P_{ii} = 1$ for propagative modes and $P_{i, \text{conj}(i)} = 1$ for evanescent ones, since this makes it possible to obtain the power carried by individual modes or pairs of modes directly from their excitation coefficients.